Diagrammatic expansion for the mutual-information rate in the realm of limited statistics: Discussion

 Lastly we applied Moba-MIRA on rat retinal recordings, proving its capabilities in practical applications.
 We estimated the mutual information rate for rat retinal ganglion cells in response to checkerboard and randomly-moving bars movies.
-For one experiment for the checkerboard stimulus, we obtained rates between about $5\mathrm{bits}/s$ and $20\mathrm{bits}/s$, corresponding to $0.5\,\mathrm{bits}/\mathrm{spike}$ and $1.2\,\mathrm{bits}/\mathrm{spike}$ (mean equal to $0.9\pm0.2\mathrm{bits}/\mathrm{spike}$, $n=30$ cells, compare figure 5e).
-Our estimates are in the range of previous results from the literature ($2.0\pm0.7\,\mathrm{bits/\mathrm{spike}}$ and $2.1\pm0.6\,\mathrm{bits/\mathrm{spike}}$ for brisk and sluggish cells in the rabbit, respecively \citet{Koch04_1523}, similar range for other cell types \citet{Koch2006}), perhaps slightly lower.
-This deviation is mostly because our firing rates are higher, but could also, to a smaller part, be due to the the circumstance that the method by \citet{Strong98_197} tends to overestimate the $\MIR$, compare also \figref{Validation_on_ArtData_Overview} and figure 9.
+For one experiment for the checkerboard stimulus, we obtained rates between about $5\,\mathrm{bits}/s$ and $20\,\mathrm{bits}/s$, corresponding to $0.5\,\mathrm{bits}/\mathrm{spike}$ and $2.2\,\mathrm{bits}/\mathrm{spike}$ (mean equal to $1.1\pm0.4\mathrm{bits}/\mathrm{spike}$, $n=30$ cells, compare \figref{Comparison_Scatter_StimExpTypes}c).
+Our estimates are in the range of previous results from the literature ($2.0\pm0.7\,\mathrm{bits/\mathrm{spike}}$ and $2.1\pm0.6\,\mathrm{bits/\mathrm{spike}}$ for brisk and sluggish cells in the rabbit, respectively \citet{Koch04_1523}, similar range for other cell types \citet{Koch2006}), perhaps slightly lower.
+This deviation is mostly because our firing rates are a bit higher on average, but could also, to a smaller part, be due to the circumstance that the method by \citet{Strong98_197} tends to overestimate the $\MIR$, compare also \figref{Validation_on_ArtData_Overview} and figure A3.

+Estimating mutual information rates is a relevant challenge in computational neuroscience of sensory systems.
+Previous methods are based on data-intensive histogram methods \citet{Borst02_213,Borst03_23,Koch04_1523,Koch2006}, which have then been refined with additional extrapolation techniques \citet{Treves95_399,Strong98_197}.
+In order to compute information rates, we followed a different approach, and developed an approximation scheme that requires only the empirical estimation of several correlation matrices and that of the single-bin entropies, without needing the full probability distribution.